 - The offering consistently receives a large number of support tickets; or

-- The publisher has failed to comply with terms and conditions in the Microsoft Azure Marketplace Publisher Agreement, the Marketplace Publication Guidelines, or this document.
+- The publisher has failed to comply with terms and conditions in the Microsoft Marketplace Publisher Agreement, the Marketplace Publication Guidelines, or this document.

 SECTION 7 Payment Terms.

 Publishers will be paid applicable Publisher Net Revenues, as defined in the Microsoft Marketplace Publisher Agreement, within 45 days after each calendar month.